What we call fear may really be excitement: emotional and physiological arousal.

-One example may be Jennifer Lawrence, who won a 2014 Golden Globe for Best Supporting Actress in a Musical or Comedy for the movie “American Hustle.”
+One example of this may be Jennifer Lawrence, who won a 2014 Golden Globe for the movie “American Hustle.”

 She said in her acceptance speech, “I don’t know why it’s so terrifying; it’s obviously a good thing.
 I don’t know why I’m so scared.
 I don’t know why I’m shaking so much.”

 She joked to the Hollywood Foreign Press Association (which confers the awards), “Don’t ever do this again.”